Skip to main content

 • Inability to stop worrying

-• Avoiding non-dangerous situations that the child previously was comfortable with
+• Avoiding non-dangerous situations that used to feel comfortable

-• Feelings of panic (heart pounding, dizziness, shortness of breath, sweating)
+• Feelings of panic (heart pounding, dizziness, shortness of breath and sweating)

 • Feeling overwhelmed